The Potential Dangers of an Untidy Workplace. What Office Managers Need to Know.

 - Incorrectly set-up workstations can create an array of health implications.
 All employees should have their workstations assessed for ergonomic suitability and posture – for example, desks and chairs must be set at the right height for the member of staff.

 - Excessive time spent in front of a screen and glare from a computer are a hazard, as well as, the repetitive movements of computer usage.
 Taking breaks away from the desk is essential.
-Many companies are encouraging employees to use break-out spaces and carry out more face-to-face conversations – not just email and online messaging – where possible.
+Many companies are encouraging employees to use break-out spaces.
+It’s also important to carry out more face-to-face conversations, not just email and online messaging.

 - Computer keyboards, mice and phones are a breeding ground for potentially harmful bacteria.
 It’s essential that employees maintain a clean workspace to prevent the spread of germs.
 Basic hygiene practices will help reduce staff absence through illness.
 Speak to your office cleaning contractor about specialist computer equipment cleaning.